eprochasson/meteor-bootstrap-themes/README.md

 3. `mrt add bootstrap-themes`
 4. Create a .less file anywhere in your project to be served to the client and add `@import "/packages/meteor-bootstrap-themes/lib/themes/<theme>/<theme>.importless";` or `@import "/packages/meteor-bootstrap-themes/lib/less/bootstrap.importless";` for vanilla bootstrap.

+also, make sure to remove bootstrap if installed, otherwise the .js gets loaded twice with unpredictable results:
+5. `meteor remove bootstrap`

 Themes available:
 - cerulean
 - amelia